nf-core/genomeassembler/docs/output.md

 The outputs from all read preparation steps are emitted into `<SampleName>/reads/`.

-#### ONT reads
+#### Long reads

-If the basecalls are scattered across multiple files, `collect` can be used to collect those into a single file.
+If the ONT basecalls are scattered across multiple files, `collect` can be used to collect those into a single file.
-[porechop](https://github.com/rrwick/Porechop) is a tool that identifies and trims adapter sequences from ONT reads.
+[fastplong](https://github.com/OpenGene/fastplong) is a tool for QC and preprocessing of long-reads.
 [genomescope](https://github.com/tbenavi1/genomescope2.0) estimates genome size and ploidy from the k-mer spectrum computed by [jellyfish](https://github.com/gmarcais/Jellyfish).

 <details markdown="1">